Secrets of a successful & discrete outdoor cannabis grow: a guide to guerilla growing

 To help aid not having areas discovered by people, its good to learn some basic field craft:

-- take different routes to your planting area .Its suprising how quickly a twice a week visit to your site can end up leaving a obvious trail for others to follow.
+- take different routes to your planting area .Its surprising how quickly a twice a week visit to your site can end up leaving a obvious trail for others to follow.

 - Visit the area at varying times